-Teams have their own rules and a special dynamic.
+Teams have their own rules and special dynamics.

-With the help of role plays, observation tasks and feedback we help you to make your team work more efficient and more enjoyable to intensify strengths, to learn from weaknesses, and to release potential.
+With the help of, for example, organizational constellations, role exercises, observation tasks, business simulations, feedback and coaching, we help you to make your teamwork more efficient and enjoyable, to intensify strengths, to learn from challenges and to release potential.

-It is crucial for success that not only the factual, but also the emotional level is considered.
-To achieve this, we often use dynamic group elements or leave participants with similar means (e.g. pictures, team line-ups) to show how the current situation and the “ideal team” should look.
+It is crucial for success that not only the factual but also the emotional level is taken into account.
+To achieve this, we often use group dynamic elements or have participants work with similar tools (for example, drawing pictures, team constellations, team sociograms, facilitated team dialogues, reflecting team sequences, team exercises and games) to show what the current situation and the “ideal team” should look like.

-At the center of the team development process is common sense – the self-understanding of the common objectives, tasks and roles.
+At the heart of the team development process is common sense – self-understanding about shared goals, tasks and roles.

 The following questions are important in a team diagnostic, among others: